ts-rest/ts-rest/apps/docs/docs/nest.md

 The `@Api` decorator takes the route, defines the path and method for the controller route.

-The `@TypedRequest` decorator takes the contract route defined in the `@Api` decorator, and returns the parsed and validated (if using Zod) request params, query and body.
+The `@TsRestRequest` decorator takes the contract route defined in the `@Api` decorator, and returns the parsed and validated (if using Zod) request params, query and body.

 As Typescript cannot infer class method parameter types from an implemented interface, we need to explicitly define the type for the request parameter using the `NestRequestShapes` type.